 For Badger Learning I have written several books for Reluctant Reader teens as part of their 'Dark Reads' and 'Teen Reads' ranges, including STALKER, JIGSAW LADY, MISTER SCRATCH, NOTICED, DOCTOR JEKYLL AND LITTLE MISS HYDE and OTIS, a modern retelling of Shakespeare's OTHELLO.

-Also for reluctant readers, I have eight graphic novels out from Hachette / Frankling Watts/EDGE onver 2017/18 under the 'Bandits' imprint, aimed at 8-12 years olds, and reluct reader teens.
+Also for reluctant readers, I wrote GAMERHATE for Ransom Books, and I have eight graphic novels out from Hachette / Franklin Watts/EDGE in 2018 under the 'Bandits' imprint, aimed at 8-12 year olds, and reluct reader teens.